 Review of Victoria's preparedness for major public health emergencies

-On 3 September 2022, the Victorian Government responded to Inspector-General for Emergency Management's Review of Victoria’s preparedness for major public health emergencies, accepting the findings and supporting in-principle the review's seven recommendations.
+On 3 September 2022, the Victorian Government responded to Inspector-General for Emergency Management's Review of Victoria’s preparedness for major public health emergencies, accepting the findings and supporting in-principle the review's 7 recommendations.

 The review provides critical insights into Victoria's preparedness for and response to the COVID-19 pandemic and opportunities for continuous improvement.

-The Victorian Government response to this review stated the State Crisis and Resilience Council would be asked to consider work underway, and identify whether additional actions are needed to deliver on the recommendations, with any new actions communicated in the Victorian Emergency Management Strategic Action Plan 2023-26.
+The government's response stated the State Crisis and Resilience Council would be asked to consider work underway, and identify whether additional actions are needed to deliver on the recommendations, with any new actions communicated in the Victorian Emergency Management Strategic Action Plan 2023-26.

 IGEM will consider the final form of the Victorian Emergency Management Strategic Action Plan 2023-26 in determining its approach to monitoring the implementation of recommendations from this review.